kbrsh/wade/README.md

 First, an index is generated from the data.
 When performing a search, the following happens:

 * The search query is processed.
-* The search query is tokenized into keywords.
+* The search query is tokenized into terms.
 * Each term except the last is searched for exactly and scores for each item in the data are updated according to the relevance of the term to the data.
 * The last keyword is treated as a prefix, and Wade performs a depth-first search and updates the score for all data prefixed with this term using the relevance weight for the term.
 This allows for searching as a user types.